 - Temporary Residence Adaptation (TRA)—Eligible servicemembers and veterans who are temporarily living in a home owned by a family member may receive a TRA grant to help adapt the home to meet their special needs.

 - Annual Clothing Allowance—For veterans with a service-connected disability who use a prosthetic or orthopedic appliance, or whose service-connected skin condition requires prescribed medication that severely damages outer garments.
-Annual maximum is $777 (since 2015.)
+Annual maximum is $968.52, as of 2023

 - Allowance for Aid and Attendance (A/A) or Housebound Veterans—This additional disability compensation allowance is available to veterans in need of the regular aid and attendance of another person, or to veterans who are permanently housebound.
 Veterans with a disability of 30% or more are entitled to an additional payment for a spouse in need of A/A.